d3vgru/nodetsam/README.md

 * instance would maintain DHT node list to seed newly started clients
 * every hour, snapshot of public feed published along with hash(es)

-  -hash and metadata can be used by clients to sync feeds with each other
+  - hash and metadata can be used by clients to sync feeds with each other

-  -signing can be used to store mutable data (<1k) if needed
+  - signing can be used to store mutable data (<1k) if needed

-  -federated feeds would be maintained same way
+  - federated feeds would be maintained same way

-  -need way to tell other instances if a particular item is intentionally not synced
+  - need way to tell other instances if a particular item is intentionally not synced

 * private posts handled directly with instance

-  -p2p mode enables more secure DMs
+  - p2p mode enables more secure DMs

 ## High-level (front-end / client)
 * HTML5 app

-  -local storage
+  - local storage

-  -JS view framework (Vue + Vuex + Webpack) https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577fcvxzjvbuj
+  - responsive JS view framework (Vue + Vuex + Quasar + Webpack)

-  -async/promises
+   https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577fcvxzjvbuj

+  - async/promises

 * compatible with "OStatus" (bridges to protocols) (bridges to transport? e.g. XMPP)

-  -specifically Mastodon and GS (bridges to networks)
+  - specifically Mastodon and GS (bridges to networks)

-  -main differences are probably content of payload, not so much transport & metadata
+  - main differences are probably content of payload, not so much transport & metadata

-  -if OStatus services are listed under .well-known, client should be able to roll with it
+  - if OStatus services are listed under .well-known, client should be able to roll with it

-  -possible HumHub, Friendica, and/or Diaspora* support at some point
+  - possible HumHub, Friendica, and/or Diaspora* support at some point

-  -can we separate OStatus interface from "social network" abstraction?
+  - can we separate OStatus interface from "social network" abstraction?

 * reference implementation of a sort of spec for FOSS social network front ends